 The castle dates back to the 12th century, thankfully much of it still stands today.
 Over the years Castilla La Mota has been used as a military academy, a prison and a royal archive.

 The castle is open to the public from Mondy to Saturday from 11 am to 2 pm and again 4 pm to 6 pm (7 pm in the summer ) Sunday and public holidays it is open from 11 am to 2 pm

 La Manga de Mar Menor is located in the province of Murcia in south-eastern Spain.
 Blessed by a unique position, La Manga is surrounded by sea on one side and a huge lagoon on the other.

 Due to a geographical accident of nature La Manga ( which means Sleeve in Spanish ) is a long strip of land which, bar a few connecting channels, is completely closed off the Mediterranean sea.
 A huge saltwater lagoon was formed which is proudly protected from the rougher Mediterranean seas on the outside creating a calm interior bay.

 The Mar Menor is ideal for practicing many water sports in a calm and safe environment.
 There are plenty of beaches along the strip to enjoy plus numerous bars, restaurants and two marinas.

 60. Celtic Region of Spain

-Travelling around Galicia is like a breath of fresh air with its green and fertile lands, spectacular coastline, picturesque villages and small quaint harbours.
+Traveling around Galicia is like a breath of fresh air with its green and fertile lands, spectacular coastline, picturesque villages and small quaint harbours.
 Bagpipes are a surprisingly key part of cultural life and hint at the region’s distinctive Celtic heritage.
-Galicians take pride in this identity, despite scepticism from their would-be cousins across the sea.
+Galicians take pride in this identity, despite skepticism from their would-be cousins across the sea.